-Compact Hammer Mills that's makes easy work of cutting up hard grains.
+Compact hammer mills that make light work of cutting up hard grains

-In our previous article, we broke down the basic component of ROFF’s crushers – how they work, how they can be applied and their advantages.
+In our previous article, we broke down the basic component of Roff’s crushers – how they work, how they can be applied and their advantages.
 See the full article here.
-In this article, we will discuss the second option available to millers – hammer milling.
+In this article, we discuss the second option available to millers: hammer milling.

 Hammer mills in general can be used to mill almost anything from grains to glass and even plastic.
-Alternatively, it’s used to reduce the size of household waste in municipalities and it’s very helpful in managing a compost heap around the house.
+Alternatively, they are used by municipalities to reduce the size of household waste and are very helpful in managing a compost heap around the house.
 The hammer mill is a nuisance free method of milling and if designed with a specific application in mind, it can mill almost anything that is thrown at it.
-Because of the simple operation of and basic design, the hammer mill is a very cost-effective machine to use.
+Because of the simple operation and basic design, the hammer mill is a very cost-effective machine to use.

 HOW HAMMER MILLS WORK

-Hammer mills consist of a rotating shaft that has hammers attached to it.
-The hammers rotate at a reasonable high speed close to a milling chamber that is equipped with a screen.
+Hammer mills consist of a rotating shaft with hammers attached to it.
+The hammers rotate at a reasonably high speed close to a milling chamber that is equipped with a screen.
 The main product is fed into the milling chamber and the hammers mill the product until it has reached a size that is small enough to escape out of the milling chamber through the screen.
-If the operator wants to change the size of the product, then the size of screen must be changed.
-Within certain criteria the same hammer mills can be used to mill grain as well as plant materials such as lucerne.
+If the operator wants to change the size of the product, the size of the screen must be changed.
+Within certain criteria, the same hammer mills can be used to mill grain as well as plant materials such as lucerne.

 ROFF HAMMER MILLS FOR SALE

-ROFF supplies two types of hammer mills and our experts can help you decide which one is suitable for your operation and requirements.
-The all-purpose ROFF 100 is ideal for small operations wanting to mill grain and plant materials for feeding around the house and is additionally available with the option to use a Honda petrol engine instead.
-The ROFF 845 is a grain only hammer mill designed for high volume production in a food processing plant where grain product has to be reduced to sizes as low as 250 microns (and of course larger).
+Roff supplies two types of hammer mills and our experts can help you decide which one is suitable for your operation and requirements.
+The all-purpose Roff 100 is ideal for small operations wanting to mill grain and plant materials for feeding and is also available with the option to use a Honda petrol engine.
+The Roff 845 is a grain only hammer mill designed for high volume production in a food processing plant where grain product has to be reduced to sizes as low as 250 microns (and larger).